Fireworks Eye Safety

 - Do not remove any objects that are stuck in the eye.

-- Do not apply ointments or take any blood-thinning pain medications such as aspirin or ibuprofen.
+- Do not apply ointments or take any blood-thinning pain medications such as aspirin or ibuprofen unless directed by a doctor.

 About the American Academy of Ophthalmology: The mission of the American Academy of Ophthalmology is to protect sight and empower lives by serving as an advocate for patients and the public, leading ophthalmic education, and advancing the profession of ophthalmology.
 The American Academy of Ophthalmology is the world’s largest association of eye physicians and surgeons.
 A global community of 32,000 medical doctors, we protect sight and empower lives by setting the standards for ophthalmic education and advocating for our patients and the public.
 We innovate to advance our profession and to ensure the delivery of the highest-quality eye care.